mfrox/tendon-kinematics-utah/README.md

 The C++ code is found in the `src` directory.
 It is broken down below and explained.

+### 3rdparty

+A selection of 3rd-party libraries used in the code base.

+- `levmar`: a Levenberg-Marquardt optimization library (i.e., damped least squares) written in C.
+- `libros2qt`: provides the `QtExecutor` class (in the `qt_executor.h` header file) that allows ROS2 and Qt to coexist despite each having their own event loop.

+### tendon

-`tendon/`: the robot specification and tendon forward kinematic modeling code.
+The robot specification and tendon forward kinematic modeling code.
 The notable functionality is:

 - `tendon::TendonRobot` class: this is the main class describing a tendon-driven robot.
 Each tendon is a `tendon::TendonSpecs` object, and the backbone